How to install Django¶

 - If you’re using PostgreSQL, you’ll need the psycopg2 package.
 Refer to the PostgreSQL notes for further details.

-- If you’re using MySQL, you’ll need a DB API driver like
+- If you’re using MySQL or MariaDB, you’ll need a DB API driver like

 mysqlclient.
 See notes for the MySQL backend for details.

 - If you’re using SQLite you might want to read the SQLite backend notes.